How much does a condo in Thailand cost?

 |Luxury||฿200,000 – ฿299,999|

 What is the average cost of a condo in Thailand?
 In the fourth quarter of 2021, the average selling price per square meter of Bangkok condominiums in the central business district was approximately 240 thousand Thai baht.

 How much should I pay for a condo in Bangkok?

-An average one bedroom, few amenities apartment in the suburbs of Bangkok generally costs about 1 million baht, or about $32,000, to 2.5 million baht, or about $80,000.
-Those numbers vary widely depending on how close the apartment is to the city center and public transit.
+In general, an average one-bedroom condo without many amenities in the suburbs of Bangkok will cost around 1 million baht, or about $32,000, to 2.5 million baht, or about $80,000, those numbers vary widely depending on how close the condo is to the city center and the public. transit

 Is it worth buying a condo in Thailand?